meilisearch/specifications/text/0001-script-based-tokenizer.md

 # Summary
 [summary]: #summary

 Tokenizer's principal role is to split documents into words (tokens) so each document can be indexed by it's contained words.
-It is also needed to split a search a query into token, and search on the work index.
+It is also needed to split a search query into tokens, and search in the words index.

 # Motivation
 [motivation]: #motivation